 It is a weakness that Yara is basing large parts of its business on fertilizer production which are currently based on consumption of substantial amounts of natural gas.

-In addition, it is a weakness that Yara has not yet implemented the TCFD recommendations and is not yet systematically using climate scenarios.
+In addition, it is a weakness that Yara has not fully implemented the TCFD recommendations and is not yet systematically using climate scenarios.
+However, Yara has begun work to implement TCFD recommendations.

 Pitfalls